 Hadoop and HDFS

-This guide will help you to install the Hadoop service on your DCOS cluster backed by PX volumes for persistent storage.
+This guide will help you to install the Hadoop service on your DCOS cluster backed by Portworx volumes for persistent storage.
 It will create 3 Journal Nodes, 2 Name Nodes, 2 Nodes for the Zookeeper Failover Controller, 3 Data Nodes and 3 Yarn Nodes.
 The Data and Yarn nodes will be co-located on the same physical host.

 The number of Data and Yarn nodes can be set during install.
 They can also be updated after install to scale the service.